Do you have the number of high-quality prospects you need to not just make your annual number, but exceed it?

 Being balanced is essential.
 The quick close prospects will keep you motivated as you go after the larger, long-term opportunities.

 If you also manage existing accounts, use the following formula as your guide: A salesperson may have 30 existing accounts of which the top 5 deliver 60%, while the other 25 deliver the remaining 40%.
 The total amount of time the salesperson should spend on all of the existing accounts is 60%.
 The remaining 40% is for prospecting.

-Copyright 2017, Mark Hunter “The Sales Hunter.”
-Sales Motivation Blog.
-Mark Hunter is the author of High-Profit Selling: Win the Sale Without Compromising on Price and High-Profit Prospecting: Powerful Strategies to Find the Best Leads and Drive Breakthrough Sales Results.
+Copyright 2021, Mark Hunter “The Sales Hunter” Sales Motivation Blog.
+Mark Hunter is the author of A Mind for Sales and High-Profit Prospecting: Powerful Strategies to Find the Best Leads and Drive Breakthrough Sales Results.